EricB2A/RES_LABO5/README.md

 ## Configuration

 ### Auditor
-This variables can be found in [`docker/image-auditor/src/config.js`](./docker/image-auditor/src/config.js)
+These variables can be found in [`docker/image-auditor/src/config.js`](./docker/image-auditor/src/config.js)
 | ENV.
 VARIABLE                           | DESC.                                                                          | VALUE        |
 |-----------------------------------------|--------------------------------------------------------------------------------|--------------|
 | NETWORK.udp.ip                          | Multicast address.
 We listen to Musician, that will broadcast on this address. | 239.255.22.5 |